dovahcrow/factor-expr/README.md

 * Rolling correlation between two series: `(TSCorrelation <const> <expr> <expr>)`

 #### Warm-up Period for Window Functions

 Factors containing window functions require a warm-up period.
 For example, for `(TSSum 10 :close)`, it will not generate data until the 10th tick is replayed.
-In this case, `replay` will write `NaN` into the result by default, so that the length of the output will be the same as the input dataset.
-You can use the `trim` parameter to control this behaviour.
+In this case, `replay` will write `NaN` into the result during the warm-up period, until the factor starts to produce data.
+This ensures the length of the factor output will be as same as the length of the input dataset.
+You can use the `trim` parameter to let replay trim off the warm-up period before it returns.

+### Factors Failed to Compute

+`Factor Expr` guarantees that there will not be any `inf`, `-inf` or `NaN` appear in the result, except for the warm-up period.
+However, sometimes a factor can fail due to numerical issues.
+For example, `(Pow 3 (Pow 3 (Pow 3 :volume)))` might overflow and become `inf` and `1 / inf` will become `NaN`. `Factor Expr` will detect these situations and mark these factors as failed.
+The failed factors will still be returned in the replay result, but the values in that column will be all `NaN`.
+You can easily remove these failed factor results by using `pd.DataFrame.dropna(axis=0, how="all")`.